AviatrixSystems/Controller-HA-for-AWS/README.md

 * Existing controller version should be >= 3.4. if not, upgrade your controller to the latest
 * Existing controller must have backup and restore enabled
 * Existing controller must have at least AMI ID aviatrix_cloud_services_gateway_043018_BYOL-xxxxxx.
 If you are on an older AMI ID, please refer [here](https://docs.aviatrix.com/HowTos/Migration_From_Marketplace.html) to migrate to the latest controller AMI ID first.
+* Existing controller must have "aviatrix-role-ec2" attached to it and IAM roles "aviatrix-role-ec2" and "aviatrix-role-app" must be created before hand.
+Refer [here](https://docs.aviatrix.com/HowTos/HowTo_IAM_role.html)
+* Non IAM based controller HA script has been deprecated.
+An old version is available at "access_key_support" branch in github
 * S3 bucket(s) to host the Lambda script and for the backup restore functionality
+* S3 bucket used for controller backup/restore must be in the same account

 ### Step by step Procedure: